spaceNeel/Space-Graded-FMC-Power-Check-PCB/README.md

-# FMC-Power-Check-PCB
+# Space-Grade-Power-Compatibility-FMC-PCB

-Space Grade PCB to check the Power compatibility of the layout style and ics. this is for the Active Remote Sensing mission in SSPACE.
+This space-grade PCB is designed to test the power compatibility of the layout style and ICs for the Active Remote Sensing mission in SSPACE.
+The board will validate the power distribution and component compatibility before integrating it into the final mission hardware.